MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-howto-multi-node-deployment.md

 - **IP addresses**:  You must allocate free IP addresses from your network for the **Control Plane**, **Kubernetes services**, and **Nodes (VMs)**.
 Read the [AKS Edge Essentials Networking](aks-edge-concept.md#networking) overview for more details.
 For example, in local networks with the 192.168.1.0/24 IP address range, 1.151 and above are outside of the DHCP scope, and therefore are guaranteed to be free.
 AKS Edge Essentials currently supports IPv4 addresses only.
 You can use the [AksEdge-ListUsedIPv4s](https://github.com/Azure/AKS-Edge/blob/main/tools/scripts/network/AksEdge-ListUsedIPv4s.ps1) script from the [GitHub repo](https://github.com/Azure/AKS-Edge) to view IPs that are currently in use, to avoid using those IP addresses in your configuration.
 The following parameters will need to be provided in the `Network` section of the configuration file -  `ControlPlaneEndpointIp`, `Ip4GatewayAddress`, `Ip4PrefixLength`, `ServiceIPRangeSize`, `ServiceIPRangeStart` and `DnsServers`.
 - The `Network.NetworkPlugin` by default is `flannel`.
 Flannel is the default CNI for a K3S cluster.
 In K8S cluster change the `NetworkPlugin` to `calico`.
-- In addition to the above, the following parameters can be set according to your deployment configuration as described [here](aks-edge-deployment-config-json.md)  -  `LinuxVm.CpuCount`, `LinuxVm.MemoryInMB`, `LinuxVm.DataSizeInGB`,  `LinuxVm.Ip4Address`, `WindowsVm.CpuCount`, `WindowsVm.MemoryInMB`, `WindowsVm.Ip4Address`, `Network.ServiceIPRangeSize`,  `Network.InternetDisabled`.
+- In addition to the above, the following parameters can be set according to your deployment configuration as described [here](aks-edge-deployment-config-json.md)  -  `LinuxNode.CpuCount`, `LinuxNode.MemoryInMB`, `LinuxNode.DataSizeInGB`,  `LinuxNode.Ip4Address`, `WindowsNode.CpuCount`, `WindowsNode.MemoryInMB`, `WindowsNode.Ip4Address`, `Init.ServiceIPRangeSize`,  `Network.InternetDisabled`.

 ## 2. Validate the configuration file